davidjoffe/dave_gnukem/README.md

 Old project page: http://gnukem.sourceforge.net/

-Dave Gnukem originally created by: David Joffe http://djoffe.com/ (https://www.livecoding.tv/david_joffe/)
+Created by: David Joffe http://djoffe.com/ (https://www.livecoding.tv/david_joffe/)

-Project was maintained by EMH (Evil Mr Henry) for a number of years until Oct 2016
+The project was maintained by EMH (Evil Mr Henry) for a number of years until Oct 2016

 You can watch recent development on this project being live-streamed at: https://www.livecoding.tv/david_joffe/